How To Make The Best Canadian Bacon

 - Refrigerator, or other temperature-controlled storage device.

-- Wood for smoking, use whichever variety you prefer most.
+- Smoking wood, use whichever variety you prefer most.

 Step by Step Instructions for Making the Best Canadian Bacon